The Real News Network, July 25, 2018

 That is why I opposed the Trump administration’s financial embargo on Venezuela before it was announced on August 24th last year.
 It’s not because I don’t share your objective of getting rid of this curse ― we have pursued this goal fastidiously for nearly two decades.
 But the financial embargo isn’t necessary at this point, and Maduro can point to it as worsening the shortages there, which it obviously does.
-Because they cannot borrow, they had to pay off in principal on their bonds in 2017.
+Because they cannot borrow, they had to pay off the principal on their bonds in 2017.
 They cannot restructure their debt.
 Many kinds of credits are cut off ― even those that are not specifically prohibited by Trump’s executive order ― and this contributes to the collapse of oil production, as well as shortages of medicines and food.

 All this is overkill.
 This intervention lends credibility, among a minority sector of the Venezuelan population, to the government’s claim of a status of victimhood.
 And it doesn’t look good to many people in the world who see the embargo as worsening a humanitarian crisis.
 Fortunately, thanks to our years of patient public diplomacy, the media has ignored the impact of our financial embargo, much as it ignored our years of previous intervention.
 And it is the media that determines what most people believe, especially if it is about something that they do not directly experience.
 But the embargo is completely unnecessary, since the economy continues to spiral downward on its own.